COVID-19 entry restrictions for Mexico

 For information about COVID-19 vaccines, see the Coronavirus page.

 The land border between the US and Mexico is open for travellers going to the US who have been vaccinated with WHO approved COVID vaccines.
 See Entry requirements.

 You do not have an automatic right to the 180-day maximum stay possible for tourists.
 You should refer to the migration form to check the duration you have been granted.
 The Mexican authorities have the right to detain individuals who exceed the duration of stay granted.

 Over 500,000 British nationals visit Mexico every year.
 Most visits are trouble-free.
 Make sure you carry ID and relevant immigration documents with you at all times.
 See Local laws and customs.

-Most victims of crime and violence are Mexicans involved in criminal activity, but the security situation also poses risks for foreigners.
-Be alert to the existence of street crime as well as more serious violent crime like robbery, assault and vehicle hijacking.
-In certain parts of Mexico you should take particular care to avoid being caught up in drug related violence between criminal groups.
-See Crime and Violence
+The security situation can pose a risk for foreigners.
+Be alert to the existence of street crime as well as serious violent crime like robbery, assault and vehicle hijacking.
+Do not become involved with drugs of any kind.
+Drug related crime and violence is prevalent and is on the increase.
+You should take particular care to avoid being caught up in violence between criminal groups.
+See Crime and Violence.

 The Mexican government makes efforts to protect major tourist destinations.
 However, since the beginning of 2021, there have been several clashes between rival criminal gangs in popular tourist destinations in Cancun and surrounding areas.
 While tourists have not been the target, anyone in the vicinity of an incident could be affected.
 See Main tourist destinations.

 UK health authorities have classified Mexico as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.